Ljz2018/dataviz-project-CS573-proposal/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

+ * Plot earthquakes on the world map to show:
+   - Do seismic activity majorly happen along the edge of tetonic plates?
+   - Which part of the earth has the most seismic activity?
  * (insert your question or task here) How does the X vary over time?
  * (insert your question or task here) Is there any correlation between X and Y?
  * (insert your question or task here) Are there interesting spatial patterns in X?